Sanja Djeric-Kane, KVA, Funding, Outcomes and Evaluation Officer, blogs about her key learnings from the FSI Fundraising Conference

 - LLoyds Bank Foundation has just launched a new 5-year funding strategy Reaching Further.

 - New charity platform, WhatCharity aims to build networks to help charities engage with corporates.
 If you want to sign up your charity, please send them a request to publish your profile.

-The conference ended with an excellent networking exercise, which I am sure to share with you during one of our upcomign events!
+The Conference ended with an excellent networking exercise, which I am sure to share with you during one of our upcoming events!